-He was only a teenager when he found his father’s stash.
-He was an awkward looking high school student – tall, frail, with embarrassing facial hair.
-Entering the master bedroom, he surveyed the area thoroughly to make sure his parents weren’t around.
-His father was a traditional man: a construction worker, and a son, who had followed in his own father’s footsteps.
+Tatsuya Okamoto was only 16 when he found his father’s stash.
+He looked awkward as a teenager – tall and frail, with wiry facial hair.
+Scouting the master bedroom, he made sure no else was around.
+His father was a man’s man: a construction worker who joined the family business and who deeply valued his personal space.

-The assistants, meanwhile, dress like they could be attending an anime convention.
-Matsu, a handsome bloke with neck length curls, wears a sequined ivory cape and amber aviators.
-At the back of the store, another assistant sits at a bench grinding lenses with monk-like focus, dressed in a white t-shirt and leather apron.
-And then there’s Tatsuya who, dressed in a sequined black Mexican shirt, white sneakers, and deconstructed wool trousers, looks likes a cross between a West Coast rapper, a mariachi and Captain Jack Sparrow.
+Located in Shibuya, Tokyo, Solakzade exudes Baroque bombast, 70’s funk and 80’s excess.
+Turntables pump out easy jazz records, crystal chandeliers hang from the ceiling, and assistants walk around the showroom looking like anime characters.
+Matsu, a handsome bloke with neck length curls, wears a sequined ivory cape and amber aviators, while another bloke sits at a bench grinding lenses with monk-like focus, wearing a vintage white t-shirt and weathered leather apron.
+Then there’s Tatsuya, dressed in a black sequined shirt, white sneakers, and wool trousers, looking like a cross between a West Coast rapper, a mariachi and Captain Jack Sparrow.

 The visual eccentricity reflects the store’s eclectic selection of glasses: over 10,000 pairs of vintage frames dating as far back as the 1800s.

-The collection is famous, attracting the likes of G-Dragon, Kate Moss and John Mayer.
+The collection is famous the world over.
+So famous it attracts the likes of G-Dragon, Kate Moss and John Mayer.
 “He [John Mayer] took so many of our forties or fifties frames,” Tatsuya says, walking over to a cabinet.
 He picks up a pair of tortoise shell glasses with trapezoidal lenses, thick rims and a protruding nose-bridge. “[Mayer] took this frame.
 It is from 40’s France.
 It has no sign but the brand name is Max Pittion.
 He liked it so much he met the family who owned the company and bought the copyright off of them to finally start his own brand.”

-Sellable deadstock, however, is notoriously scarce.
+Deadstock, however, is notoriously scarce.
 After decades in storage, acetate frames are prone to cracking.
-Furthermore, the moisture content of warehouse containers can exceed acceptable levels, which can cause metals frames to oxidise.
-As a result, Tatsuya will only accept four out of every ten frames he finds, and he will travel as far as Berlin, Paris and New York to source them.
+Additionally, the moisture content of warehouse containers can cause metals frames to oxidise, resulting in discolored batches.

-The oldest frames in-store are housed inside a hexagonal glass-topped table.
-He shows us a pair of 19th Century silver glasses about the size of a child’s fist.
-“Eighty-year-old and hundred-year-old glasses had 30 different sizes,” Tatsuya says, picking up the frames.
+His oldest frames are housed inside a hexagonal glass table at the centre of the store.
+He shows us a pair of 19th Century silver glasses the size of a child’s fist.
+“Eighty-year-old and hundred-year-old glasses had 30 different sizes,” Tatsuya says moving the frames to his finger tips.
 He pulls out extendable band-slide arms that click into place.
 “This one is made of coin silver.
 Ninety percent silver, ten percent copper.”
-He turns the frames to the side to show us the narrow rims and uneven edges – traces of the hand hammering process used to shape frames during the American Civil War.
+He turns the frames to the side and points out the narrow rims and uneven edges that indicate where the glasses were hammered by hand during the American Civil War.

-An equally inspired standard of craftsmanship accompanies his designs.
-In a workshop above the store, his younger brother, Ryo, and a few young craftsmen make the frames by hand.
-The work is costly and laborious: a single pair requires three days work, leaving the total output at only ten pairs per month or one hundred and twenty pairs per year.
-“I have also been collecting old machines to make eyewear,” Tatsuya adds.
+The glasses are manufactured in a workshop above the store, where his younger brother, Ryo, and a few young craftsmen make the frames by hand.
+The work is incredibly laborious, with a single pair requiring three days of effort.
+“I have also been collecting old machines to make eyewear,” Tatsuya says.
 “Fifty years old or forty-year-old machines.
 I like old machines because now current factories use 3D cutters and 3D printer so they are machine cut.
 But I like hand cut and hand polished and hand finished.
 Current factories are machine cut, machine polish and hand finished.”

-Solakzade’s combination of modern and traditional techniques has generated wild results.
-When I ask Tatsuya if he has anything “very unusual” he smiles and leads us to a mirror in a gilded frame.
-To the left of the mirror is a lever which he pulls, causing the mirror swing open.
-Behind it and recessed into the wall is a glass shelf lit by an icy white LED.
-He reaches inside and retrieves a pair of glasses with emeralds embedded into the arms.
+Combining modern and traditional techniques yields wild results.
+When I ask Tatsuya if he has anything “unusual” he smiles and leads me to a mirror in a gilded frame.
+Hidden behind it is a safe full of glasses.
+He reaches in and pulls out a pair with emeralds embedded into the tips.

 The frames are made of gold, Tatsuya’s favourite material.
-In the early 20th Century, gold was an expensive but common frame material valued as much for its lustre as for its chemical and physical properties.
-It is lightweight, corrosion resistant, and reflecting the high price of lenses in the 1900s, appropriately luxurious.
+He explains that in the early 20th Century, gold was an expensive yet common metal used to make frames valued as much for its lustre as for its physical properties.
+It is lightweight, corrosion resistant, and reflecting the high price of glasses in the early 20th century, appropriately luxurious.
 “Gold has a feel.
 Of current brands, titanium is good, light and very hard to get rusted, but for me, not cool.
 No feeling or mood.”

-Tatsuya also makes his lenses out of glass as he believes the mood of materials is essential.
+A stickler for the highest standards of craftsmanship, Tatsuya also believes that glass lenses are infinitely superior to plastic ones and refuses to compromise, even when he struggles to find any.
 “Imagine cup glass, glass cup or plastic cup.
 Plastic is for children or cheap restaurant.
 So hard to break but less clear.
 Glass is more clear, and better texture.
 So like silk or cashmere: higher grade material.”
-Glass lenses were common before the 60’s when frames were much smaller so their weight was not an issue.
-The advent of sunglasses in 70s, however, promoted larger, coloured lenses, which popularised lighter and cheaper plastics.
 He picks up a pair and taps on the lenses.
 “You can tell difference by sound.”
 Glass lenses ring clear and crisp; plastic lenses flat and hollow.

-Glass lenses also look more substantial than plastic as a result of their higher density.
-This gives them a visual heft that complements sturdier frames and is especially noticeable on smaller ones.
+Lenses made from glass also look sturdier because of glass’s higher density.
+This gives them a visual heft that complements robust frames and invigorates even small ones.
 Glass lenses – cold to the touch and heavy – imbue the face with an expressive quality that makes the wearer look (and feel) super-natural.

 He points to his deconstructed trousers.
-“For example, this is Alexander McQueen” Then his braided shirt.
+“This is Alexander McQueen.”
+Then his braided shirt.
 “This is 50s vintage.”
-And then his white low-tops.
+Then his white low-tops.
 “And this is Adidas 90s sneaker.
 Sometimes I even do RRL suit or sometimes tennis look – white polo shirt and shorts.
 So every day is different.”

 He takes off his gold Aviators and hands them to me.
 “This is 80s Cartier.”

-I consider trying them on.
-“It’s very mixed.”
-I hand them back to him.
+I consider trying them on for a moment, but decide I can’t pull them off.
+“It’s very mixed,” I say handing them back to him.